kartik-dev/yelp_academic_dataset_review/README.md

 EXPOSE 8080
 ```
-## Docker Images

-kramalingam/spark - Dockerized spark binaries as base image for driver application and zeppelin to use

-kramalingam/spark-zeppelin - Dockerized zeppelin for beautiful data-driven, interactive and collaborative documents with SQL, Scala

-kramalingam/spark-driver - Dockerized spark driver application with YelpGroupReviewsByStars and YelpTop10BusinessByCategories jobs.

 #### Rebuild Docker image of Spark Driver Application

 Note that this will take a while when you start it for the first time since it downloads and installs maven and downloads all the project’s dependencies.
 Every subsequent start of this build will only take a few seconds, as again everything will be already cached